emrgen/document/README.md

-# Tinydoc is a document store for small projects.
+# document is a document store for small projects.

-Tinydoc is a document store for small projects.
+document is a document store for small projects.
 It is designed to be simple and easy to use.

 ## Features